 1. Metrc is the source of truth for packages, not your POS.
 When you receive a transfer, you are not creating a package — you are accepting (or rejecting) a package the shipper already created on their license.
 The package tag, shipped quantity, item type, lab tests, and source-supplier license already exist in Metrc.
 The POS does not know that.

-2. The receive decision is per-package, not per-shipment.
+2. The receive decision is package-aware, not just shipment-level.
 A manifest can carry 30 packages from one supplier.
 Twenty-eight are fine.
 One is short by 12 units.
 One arrived with a broken seal.
-Metrc expects three different decisions on those three buckets.
-The POS receive screen, by default, is one quantity field per item — which is the wrong shape.
+The receive workflow needs to preserve those different outcomes.
+A POS receive screen that only has one quantity field per item is usually the wrong shape for regulated receiving.

-3. The Metrc Adjust and Reject are not retroactive corrections — they are first-class outcomes.
+3. The Metrc Adjust and Reject are not just after-the-fact cleanup.
 If you accept a package and then realize 12 units are missing, the right action is not to silently shrink in the POS.
-It is a Metrc Adjust against that package with a reason, posted within the receive transaction.
-Same for damaged-during-transfer packages — that is a Reject, not a fix-in-the-POS.
+It is a Metrc Adjust against that package with a reason, posted as part of the controlled receive workflow.
+If an incoming package is incorrect, incomplete, or rejected, the reject reason belongs in the state record, not only in the POS.

 The receive software has to model all three.
 Most don’t.
 They treat the Metrc step as a parallel filing job after the fact, which is how variances drift between Metrc and your POS until the next reconciliation finds them.